njoyard/ist/src/doc.markdown

 ### Node tree

 ist.js uses indentation to specify node trees.
-All children of a same node must have the same indentation.
+All children of a same node must have the same indent.
 You can use spaces or tabs, but ist.js will not see a tab as the equivalent of any number of spaces.

 ```css
 div.parent